Jakiw Palij: Wartime service

 Germans built labor camps in occupied Poland.
 The SS ran one in Trawniki.
-The camp initially served as an Auffanglager für Flüchtlinge, a holding center for refugees, and then turned into the SS-Ausbildungslager-Trawniki training facility where Ukrainian volunteers were trained by the SS and then enrolled as auxiliaries, colloquially known asHiwis.
+The camp initially served as an Auffanglager für Flüchtlinge, a holding center for refugees, and then turned into the SS-Ausbildungslager-Trawniki training facility where Ukrainian volunteers were trained by the SS and then enrolled as auxiliaries, colloquially known as Hiwis.

 Trawniki became an Operation Reinhard extermination camp.
 Trawniki Hiwis served in the Sonderkommando guard units and operated the gas chamber.
 Almost all Trawniki guards were involved in shooting, beating, and terrorizing Jews.
 Russian historian Sergei Kudryashov studied the Trawniki men at death camps and said that there was little sign among them of attraction to National Socialism ideals and that most had volunteered in order to get out of POW camps and/or because of self-interest.
 On the other hand, Holocaust historian Christopher R. Browning wrote that Hiwis "were screened on the basis of their anti-Communist beliefs and hence almost invariably were anti-Semites."

 According to evidence later presented at his deportation hearings, Palij served in the Streibel Battalion, guarding forced laborers who made uniforms and brushes.
 On 3 November 1943, an estimated 6,000 Jews at the camp were executed in a single day, which Browning called "the largest killing operation against Jews in the entire war."